seyonechithrananda/seyonechithrananda.github.io/index.md

                   Presently, I'm interested in the intersection of machine learning for single-cell genomics & protein biology.
                 </p>
                 <p>
                    I'm a visiting undergrad researcher at the Broad Institute, advised by Eric Lander and Eeshit Dhaival Vashnav.
 This past summer, I was an research intern at <a href="https://www.dynotx.com" target="_blank" rel="noreferrer noopener">Dyno Therapeutics</a>, working on machine learning for protein engineering.
 Previously, I worked in the laboratory of Prof. Alan Aspuru-Guzik at the University of Toronto, and hacked on open source software at DeepChem, co-creating the ChemBERTa suite of chemical language models.
+My publications are viewable on <a href="https://scholar.google.com/citations?user=ElZ0iNkAAAAJ&hl=en&oi=ao" target="_blank" rel="noreferrer noopener">Google Scholar</a>.
                 </p>
               </td>
             </tr>